24 new machines.

 Glutes, quads, calves.

-Every machine downstairs is a brand-new Hammer Strength or Life Fitness unit, chrome and yellow trim, plate- or pin-loaded.
-Below: what each one does, and what to use it for.
+Every machine downstairs is brand new Hammer Strength or Life Fitness.
+Chrome and yellow trim, plate loaded or pin loaded.
+Here's what each one does, and what to use it for.

-Hammer Strength · Plate-loadedHeavy quad and glute development with the spine supported.
-The safest way to load 200kg through your legs without needing a spotter or a perfect squat groove.
-Foot position changes everything — high stance for glutes, low and narrow for quads.
+Hammer Strength · Plate loadedHeavy quad and glute work with the spine supported.
+The safest way to load 200kg through your legs without a spotter or a perfect squat groove.
+Foot position changes everything.
+High stance for glutes, low and narrow for quads.

 Linear Leg Press

-Hammer Strength · Plate-loadedHigh-volume lower-body conditioning.
+Hammer Strength · Plate loadedHigh volume lower body conditioning.
 Stack the plates, set the depth, push hard.
-The work-horse of any serious lower-body session — ideal for finishing sets, single-leg variations, and progressive overload without spinal load.
+The workhorse of any serious lower body session.
+Use it for finishing sets, single leg variations, and progressive overload without loading the spine.

-Life Fitness · Plate-loaded · Smith #2The Bunker's second Smith — dedicated to lower body.
+Life Fitness · Plate loaded · Smith #2The Bunker's second Smith, dedicated to lower body.
 Hip thrusts at any load.
 Bulgarian split squats with depth control.
-Reverse lunges with a stable bar path.
+Reverse lunges on a stable bar path.
 This is the machine that builds glutes you can actually see.

-Insignia Series · Pin-loadedThe most underrated machine in any gym.
-Abduction builds glute medius — the muscle that stabilises your knees and hips on every step.
-Adduction trains inner-thigh strength most people ignore until they tweak something.
+Insignia Series · Pin loadedThe most underrated machine in any gym.
+Abduction builds glute medius, the muscle that keeps your knees and hips stable on every step.
+Adduction trains the inner thigh strength most people ignore until they tweak something.
 Both, both, both.

 Seated Calf Raise